cybozu/assam/README.md

     Configuration Mode
   -p, --profile string
     AWS profile name (default: "default")
+  -w, --web
+    Open the AWS Console URL in your default browser (*1)
 ```

 Please be careful that assam overrides default profile in `.aws/credentials` by default.